Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/forms/form-control.md

 Set heights using classes like `.form-control-lg` and `.form-control-sm`.

+{{< design-callout-alert >}}
+The last variant with a `.form-control-sm` class and and then a height of 30px can not be used because it does not respect the Orange Design System specifications.

+Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on  the Orange Design System website.
+{{< /design-callout-alert >}}

 {{< example >}}
 <input class="form-control form-control-lg" type="text" placeholder=".form-control-lg" aria-label=".form-control-lg example">
 <input class="form-control" type="text" placeholder="Default input" aria-label="default input example">